-From the mean value of the kinetic exponent, n, it is possible to postulate a crystallization reaction mechanism.
-Mahadevan et al. [19] have shown that n may be 4, 3, 2, or 1, which are related to different crystallization mechanisms: n = 4, volume nucleation, three-dimensional growth; n = 3, volume nucleation, two-dimensional growth; n = 2, volume nucleation, one-dimensional growth; n = 1, surface nucleation, one-dimensional growth from surface to the inside.
-Given that in the studied alloy the "site saturation", n = m, is presented, the mean values obtained for the kinetic exponent are relatively consistent with a two-dimensional growth mechanism.
+From the mean value of the kinetic exponent n, it is possible to postulate a crystallization reaction mechanism.
+Mahadevan et al. [23] have shown that n may be 4, 3, 2 or 1, which are related to different crystallization mechanisms: n=4, volume nucleation, three-dimensional growth; n=3, volume nucleation, two-dimensional growth; n=1, surface nucleation, one-dimensional growth; n=1, surface nucleation, one-dimensional growth from surface to the inside.
+Given that in the studied alloy the "site saturation" n=m is presented, the mean values obtained for the kinetic exponent are relatively consistent with a three-dimensional growth mechanism.